 Find out a bond’s quoted price without interest, its face value, its annual coupon rate and the number of days since its last interest payment from your broker.
 A bond’s price is typically quoted as a percentage of its face value.
 For example, assume a corporate bond has a price of 97.534, a $1,000 par value and a 6 percent annual coupon rate.
 Assume it’s been 15 days since its last interest payment.

-- In general, a bond trades for less than its face value when its annual coupon rate is less than the market interest rate.
-A bond trades for more than face value when its coupon rate exceeds market rates.
+In general, a bond trades for less than its face value when its annual coupon rate is less than the market interest rate.
+A bond trades for more than face value when its coupon rate exceeds the current market rates.